ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

   - http://ctesta.com/js/2017-03-18-D3js2.js
 ---

-### First, An Elliptic Curve Subject Area Wikipedia Link Graph
+### First, An Elliptic Curve Subject Area Wikipedia Hyperlink Graph
 <!-- I learned how to set up the extra-css and extra-js from
 this stackoverflow post:
 https://stackoverflow.com/questions/14113559/how-to-tune-layout-for-a-particular-page-post-in-jekyll